arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 is_on_carrier=yes
 ```

 This information is written by U-boot during boot in a step referred to as _auto carrier detection_.
-The variables can be modified from user space, but after a reboot, it reverts to its default state unless the `carrier_custom` variable is set to `1`.
+You can modify the variables from user space, but after a reboot, they revert to their default state unless the `carrier_custom` variable is set to `1`.

 ```bash
 fw_setenv carrier_custom 1